EH & S Manager, Polymers & Composites Company, (approximately 600 staff) Loughborough, UK.

 • Achievement of group targets in reducing lost time cases and severity rates

-• Increased ownership & completion of EHS actions
+• Increased ownership and completion of EHS actions

-• Managers leading safety improvements in their areas &
+• Managers leading safety improvements in their areas and supporting champions

-• Safety improvements & ideas being generated by operators
+• Safety improvements and ideas being generated by operators